 - Never leave children or animals in parked cars.
 Even on cool days, strong sunshine can make car interiors very hot;

-- Wildfires can spread quickly, change direction without warning and post a threat to life.
-Before lighting any outdoor fire, check for any restrictions or if any permits are required;
+- Wildfires can spread quickly, change direction without warning and pose a threat to life and property.
+Before lighting any outdoor fire, check for any restrictions, live wildfire danger assessments or if any permits are required.
+Always ensure outdoor fires are safely and fully extinguished after use;

-- Avoid sun damage to your skin by avoiding the sun between 11am and 3pm.
-If you have to go out, stay in the shade when possible, protect your skin using sunscreen of at least Factor 30 and wear a hat, sunglasses and light-coloured loose-fitting clothes;
+- Avoid sun damage to your skin by staying out of the sun when the sun’s rays are strongest (11am to 3pm).
+If you have to go out, stay in the shade, when possible, protect your skin using sunscreen of at least Factor 30 and wear a hat, sunglasses and light-coloured loose-fitting clothes .
+Get more advice on suitable clothing and sunscreen during hot weather on NHS Inform;

-- Avoid pollution, especially if you suffer from a breathing or heart condition.
-You may benefit from registering with the free Know and Respond Scotland service which provides text alerts when the air quality is poor, accompanied by targeted health advice;
+- Hot weather can make air pollution worse, which can cause problems if you suffer from a breathing or heart condition.
+Knowing the outdoor air pollution in your area can help you be better prepared.
+Check air pollution forecasts.
+You may benefit from registering with the free Know and Respond Scotland service, which provides text alerts when the air quality is poor, accompanied by targeted health advice;

-- Reservoirs, rivers and lochs might appear inviting for a quick cool down but there are many hidden dangers such as strong currents and cold water shock with consequences that can be fatal – Water Safety Scotland has more information;
+- Reservoirs, rivers, lochs and the sea might appear inviting for a quick cool down but there are many hidden dangers such as strong currents and cold water shock with consequences that can be fatal – learn more about water safety from Water Safety Scotland and find information on wild swimming at NHS Inform;

 - Avoid open water that appears green, blue-green or greenish brown, or where there are warning notices for blue-green algae in place.
-Don’t let dogs swim there;
+Don’t let dogs swim there either.
+More information on blue green algae, including a map of confirmed algal blooms can be found at Bloomin Algae.

 - Follow good hand hygiene precautions to prevent infections from food or animals.